 - Now slice the tofu into triangle filets.
 Cut the tofu in half diagonally then slice 3 even filets from each half.
 Place the filets between 2 tea towels or paper towels and gently press out any extra moisture with your hands.

 - Position the filets single layer in the marinade.
 Spoon marinate over the top of each piece of tofu.
-Set aside to marinate for 30 min to 1 hour, but overnight is best.
+Set aside to marinate for at least 1 hour, but overnight will definitely yield more flavor.

-- Preheat and season your grill before cooking the tofu.
-(I use this stovetop grill.)
-Heat your clean grill just above medium heat for a few min.
-When the grill is hot, carefully brush with coconut oil.
+- Heat your grill just above medium heat.
+When the grill is hot, carefully season it with cooking oil.
 Allow the oil to cook into the grill for about 30 seconds.
 Repeat this step again.

-- Once your grill has been seasoned, carefully lay each piece of tofu down.
-Grill the tofu for 20-30 minutes on the first side.
+- Now, carefully lay each piece of tofu down.
+Grill the tofu for 15-20 minutes on the first side.
 Then flip and cook for another 10-12 min on the other side.
 Grilling the tofu longer on the first side will allow it to dry out making it easier to flip.
 If you notice the tofu sticking to the grill allow it to cook longer.
-You may even want to turn the heat up to medium-high.
-The tofu will pop free from the grill when it is ready to be flipped.
+The tofu will pop free from the grill when it is ready to be flipped. (see note)

 - If your grill is large enough, carefully place pineapple rings down once the tofu has been flipped.
 Otherwise, grill your pineapple as you remove the tofu.
 Grill for 5-10 min, or until pineapple rings have nice grill lines.